RTsien/logseq/pages/Using eBPF for traffic redirection in Istio ambient mode (highlights).md

 	  [![Latency (ms) for QPS 8000 with varying number of connections](https://istio.io/latest/blog/2023/ambient-ebpf-redirection/P75-Latency-with-8000-qps.png)](https://istio.io/latest/blog/2023/ambient-ebpf-redirection/P75-Latency-with-8000-qps.png)

 	  P75 Latency (ms) for QPS 8000 with varying number of connections ([View Highlight](https://read.readwise.io/read/01hv1rxbe2yng7qbkw03e2xvjn))
+- New highlights added [[Jun 11th, 2025]] at 2:36 AM
+	- Why eBPF

+	  Although performance considerations are essential in the implementation of Istio ambient mode redirection, it’s also important to consider ease of programmability, to enable the implementation of versatile and customized requirements.
+With eBPF, you can leverage additional context in the kernel to bypass complex routing and simply send packets to their final destination.

+	  Furthermore, eBPF enables deeper visibility and additional context for packets in the kernel, allowing for more efficient and flexible management of data flow compared with iptables. ([View Highlight](https://read.readwise.io/read/01jxda2wbkfmx8gm5dvtzypaf2))